boecker-lab/bcd-supertrees/README.md

-*Bad Character Deletion* (BCD) Supertrees is a *java* library and command line tool providing the bad character deletion supertree algorithm for rooted input trees.
+*Bad Clade Deletion* (BCD) Supertrees is a *java* library and command line tool providing the Bad Clade Deletion supertree algorithm for rooted input trees.
 It provides several strategies to weight the character that have to be removed during the micut phase.
-Bad Character Deletion (BCD) Supertrees can use the *Greedy Strict Consensus Merger* (GSCM) algorithm to preprocess the input trees.
+Bad Clade Deletion (BCD) Supertrees can use the *Greedy Strict Consensus Merger* (GSCM) algorithm to preprocess the input trees.
 For the GSCM algorithm it provides several scoring functions to determine in which oder the input trees get merged.
 Combining different scorings is also implemented as well as a randomized version of the algorithm.
 For more detailed information about the algorithm see the Literature.